rioter00/MAGD488/MAGD488-Spring2017-Syllabus.md

 ## Course Objectives
 At the end of the course students will have:
-- Having designed and implemented an online portfolio, students will have created one to two major projects that will contribute to their body of work
+- Having designed and implemented an online portfolio, students will have created two major projects that will contribute to their body of work
 - Positioned themselves within the relevant field(s)/market(s) for career opportunities
 - Identify areas where you need to improve your skills, develop a strategy for doing so, and follow through with one set of skills
 - Learn and practice effective digital project management